Home

 I need guidance.

-I need my decisions to be made by the energy that unites all things because only then will I make a decision that is to the benefit of all.
+I need my decisions to be made by the energy that unites all things.
+Only then will I make a decision that is to the benefit of all.

 In the Our Father we express the willingness to let God decide for us.